mlcommons/dynabench/new_builder_evaluation/readme.md

 __Note__: the cost of this service depends on the instance you choose and you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/)

 ### Creating EC2 instance <a name="create_ec2"></a>

-Create an EC2 instance, add all trafic for port 80 and 22, then access it.
+Create an EC2 instance, add all traffic for port 80 and 22, then access it.

 Steps:

-1. Clic on Launch instances
+1. Click on Launch instances

     ![launch instances](img/clic%20launch%20instances.png)

-2. Select an instance type (acording to your choise the cost should change, you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/))
+2. Select an instance type (according to your choice the cost should change, you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/))

     ![instance_type](img/instance_type.png)